 We often use alcohol, sometimes even drugs, to cope with the daily stress in our lives.
 While there is nothing wrong with having a glass of wine every once in a while after a long day, frequent alcohol and drug consumption as a way of dealing with stress can actually be counterproductive.
 Even if you feel relaxed for a couple of hours after using a substance, when the effect passes, you have to face the same stress again, which can lead you to use again, creating a vicious cycle.

-Also, think about it, when you’re drunk or high, you tend to make bad decisions, such as maxing your credit card, getting involved with someone you shouldn’t have and ruining a relationship, getting into a physical fight, etc. As soon as the effects of the substance go away, you have to face these situations, which, obviously, will leave you feeling more stressed.
+Also, think about it, when you’re drunk or high, you tend to make bad decisions, such as maxing your credit card, getting involved with someone you shouldn’t have and ruining a relationship, getting into a physical fight, and so forth.
+As soon as the effects of the substance go away, you have to face these situations, which, obviously, will leave you feeling more stressed.

 Now that you know how drugs and alcohol can affect your mental health, the next step is to reflect on your habits regarding these substances.
 Maybe, even if you think you are consuming them responsibly, they might be actually affecting your mental health.